How To Do Manual Lymphatic Drainage?

 The Bottom Line

 Manual Lymphatic Drainage (MLD) is a safe and effective therapy for treating lymphatic diseases and conditions.
-It involves gentle, rhythmic massage techniques that promote lymphatic flow and drainage, reduces swelling and inflammation, relieve pain and discomfort, and enhance immune system function.
+It involves gentle, rhythmic massage techniques that promote lymphatic flow and drainage, reduce swelling and inflammation, relieve pain and discomfort, and enhance immune system function.